-Collections allow tree geometry to be collected in a mesh asset during tree model compute.
+Collections allow tree geometry to be collected in a mesh asset while the model is being computed.
 This gathered geometry can then be used by generators and forces just as any other mesh asset would be.

 Collections are created via the Mesh Asset bar.
 Use the “+/-” button to add a blank mesh asset and check the box marked “Collection.”